Poems and verses for funerals

-Similar to funeral songs and hymns, there are a number of popular poems and verses which are often chosen for funeral services.
-We have listed some of the most popular funeral poems below.
+The following verses are among the most popular for a funeral.
+Similar to funeral songs and hymns, there are a number of poems and verses which are frequently chosen for funeral services.

 You can shed tears that she is gone